 When found, select it and click the Enable button as shown in the image above.

-Instantly, your problem will be fixed and you should no more see Microsoft Teams error code – 135011.
+Instantly, your problem will be fixed, and you should no more see Microsoft Office error code – 135011.